Icesave/eldhusidhjajoafel/README.md

 *But watch out!*
 When they blow up, smaller ones come out.
 There are 5 levels and have increasing difficulty.
+Also, you can only shoot your pitchforks one at time.

 ## Power ups: